 You may feel bloated or cramped afterward as air is released from your colon.
 Walking may help pass the gas.
 Don’t be embarrassed.
 The staff knows this is a normal part of the process.

 How Long Will It Be Until My Next Bowel Movement?

 Since your colon is completely empty, it may take several days for your body to produce bowel movements.
-If you eat plenty of roughage, such as whole grains, fruits, and vegetables, you may have a bowel movement sooner.
+You may have a bowel movement sooner if you eat plenty of roughage, such as whole grains, fruits, and vegetables.

 Can I Resume My Regular Diet After a Colonoscopy?